dluksza/dluksza/README.md

 ## Hi, I'm Darek 👋

 I've been writing software for two decades, and shipping it for nearly that long.
-My code lives in Gerrit (the review infrastructure behind Android and Chromium), in 263K+ downloads HabitChallenge Android/iOS, and now in [`quantedge-ta`](https://crates.io/crates/quantedge-ta), a Rust crate for streaming technical analysis.
+My code lives in Gerrit (the review infrastructure behind Android and Chromium), in HabitChallenge (263K+ downloads on Android and iOS), and now in [`quantedge-ta`](https://crates.io/crates/quantedge-ta), a Rust crate for streaming technical analysis.
 Self-taught since 11.
 GSoC alumnus, Eclipse Top Contributor 2011.

 **Currently:** [`quantedge`](https://github.com/dluksza/quantedge), a Rust workspace for streaming-first systematic trading.
 The first crate, [`quantedge-ta`](https://crates.io/crates/quantedge-ta), is on crates.io.
 Engine, sim, and order book are next.